xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>Trigger</summary>**
 Determines when a test run is executed.

-In Katalon TestOps, this function helps leverage remote execution for a complete control of testing plan.
+In Katalon TestOps, this function helps leverage remote execution for complete control of the testing plan.
 </details>

 **<details><summary>User Management</summary>**
 An administration tool to manage users.

 In Katalon TestOps, this feature allows you to:
-* invite users to your organization (you can also set up access permission to other Katalon products).
+* invite users to your organization (you can also set up permission access for other Katalon products).
 * delete pending invitations.
 * set and edit a user's role.
 * remove users from your organization.
 </details>

 **<details><summary>UUID (Agent)</summary>**
-A identifier generated when an agent is set up successfully..
+An identifier that is generated when an agent is set up successfully.
 </details>

 **<details><summary>Visual Baseline (Visual Testing)</summary>**